 A note for special diets

-These Upgraded Deviled Eggs are grain-free, gluten-free, nightshade-free and friendly for SIBO, Keto, Paleo, and Whole30 diets.
+These Upgraded Deviled Eggs are grain-free, gluten-free, nightshade-free and friendly for SIBO, Keto, Paleo, low-FODMAP, and Whole30 diets.

 When you’re ready to pipe the filling, the easiest method I’ve found is to line a tall water glass with a sandwich bag, wrapping the lip of the bag over the edge of the glass.
 Scoop the filling into the bag, seal the top, and snip one of the bottom corners.
 You now have an easy piping bag with no added mess.
 Once piped, I like to store my eggs in this egg storage container for squash-free storage.

 Also, eggs tend to peel easier when they’re not completely fridge-cold.
 After you dunk your hot hard-boiled eggs in an ice bath for a few minutes, peel them right away rather than tossing them in the fridge for later.
 They will peel quicker and come out of their shells easier so you aren’t left with craters in your lovely whites.